Rikeld0/Python/README.md

-The program for the calculation of payment for housing.
+Program for calculating payment for rental housing.